loyfael/awake-v1/README.md

 ## 💀 Final Words

 This emulator project is **officially abandoned**.
 No updates, no support, no regrets.
-Feel free to fork it, burn it, or dissect it — just don’t expect it to work out of the box.
+Feel free to fork it, burn it, or dissect it, just don’t expect it to work out of the box.

 *Thanks for passing by.
 Long live nostalgia.*